leeguoo/jekyll-now/_posts/2017-04-16-rm-outliers.md

 # Use Rolling Median

 Another interesting thing about outliers is that they are only a few and not continuous.
 That means they are very different from their neighbors.
-So we can easily remove the outliers by replacing each data point with the median ofa local cluster containing the data point and its neighbors.
+So we can easily remove the outliers by replacing each data point with the median of a local cluster containing the data point and its neighbors.
 Here is the code:

 ```python
 df = pd.read_csv("twocol.csv")